Behringer Devices in Mackie/Logic Control Mode

 |Mode Group||No Change|

 The Behringer X-Touch is a direct emulation of the Mackie Control and has all the buttons the Mackie device does.
 There is a "Behringer X-Touch" map included with Ardour.
 The X-Touch can be connected to the computer with USB or through a MIDI port.
 Using USB keeps MIDI ports free for other uses.
 The Ethernet port uses RTP MIDI which should show up as MIDI devices on MacOS computers.

 Behringer X-Touch Compact

 The Behringer X-Touch Compact has a Mackie Control mode.
 From the device manual:

 "To switch between standard operating mode and MC (Mackie Control) mode, press and hold down the MC button in the bottom left corner, and then turn on the unit’s power switch.
 Keep holding down the MC button until the MC MODE LED lights continuously to show that the unit is in MC mode."

 There is a "Behringer X-Touch Compact" map included with Ardour.
 The X-Touch can be connected to the computer with USB or through a MIDI port.
 Using USB keeps MIDI ports free for other uses.

-The Behringer X-Touch Compact has fewer controls than the mackie control and therefore less function as well.
-See pages 19-21 of the Behringer X-Touch Compact Quick Start Guide For an explanation of what controls on the Compact map to which Makie Control buttons.
+The Behringer X-Touch Compact has fewer controls than the Mackie control and therefore less function as well.
+See pages 19-21 of the Behringer X-Touch Compact Quick Start Guide For an explanation of what controls on the Compact map to which Mackie Control buttons.

 Behringer X-Touch Mini